Frequently Asked Questions

 What types of scholarships are available?

-There are several scholarship opportunities for PA students at Radford University Carilion; to find out more, go to the Radford University Carilion Financial Aid web page.
+There are several scholarship opportunities for PA students at Radford University Carilion; to learn more, go to the Radford University Carilion Financial Aid web page.

 Would it be possible to work outside or for the College while attending the Program?

-The Physician Assistant Program is an extremely challenging and time-intensive educational experience.
+The Physician Assistant Program is a highly challenging and time-intensive educational experience.
 Successful completion requires that you give Program-related activities the highest priority.
 The Program strongly discourages outside employment for a student enrolled in the PA Program.
-Students should make every attempt to secure adequate financial assistance before entering the Program.
+Students should attempt to secure adequate financial assistance before entering the Program.
 Financial difficulties are not grounds for special academic consideration.
-Students are also not allowed to do clerical work for the Program or for preceptors.
+Students are also not allowed to do clerical work for the Program or preceptors.

 Do you offer on-campus tours or on-campus information sessions?

-Yes, we usually have 3 or 4 sessions per year.
-Three of these are in the spring and summer, on Fridays, and we often have a fourth session at the end of September or the first of October.
-These are open to all who are interested.
+Yes, we usually have 3 or 4 Information Sessions per year.
 View upcoming information session dates.
-These sessions will also be advertised on RUC and PA program Facebook pages, and in other formats.
-These are a Q&A format, with a short intro, and last about two hours, with an opportunity for a campus tour afterwards.
+These are provided in a Q&A format with a short intro and last about two hours, with an opportunity for a campus tour afterwards.

-We are also happy to discuss specific questions with potential applicants, and can arrange for individual meetings.
-It is best to contact the RUC Admissions office (888-985-8483 or email at rucadmissions@radford.edu) to make an appointment for an interview with an admissions counselor or an on-campus tour.
-If you just drop in, we may not be available, so it is best to make prior arrangements.
+We are also happy to discuss specific questions with potential applicants and can arrange for individual meetings.
+It is best to contact the RUC Admissions office (888-985-8483 or email at rucadmissions@radford.edu) to schedule an interview with an admissions counselor or an on-campus tour.
+If you drop in, we may not be available, so it is best to make prior arrangements.

 Is there a difference between in-state and out-of-state tuition?

-There is a difference in in-state vs out-of-state student tuition.
-Please refer to the Estimated Costs tab for tuition information.
+There is a difference in in-state vs. out-of-state student tuition.
+For tuition information, please refer to the Estimated Costs tab on the PA Program webpage.

-What about additional fees, such as lab fees, clinical fees, exam fees?
+What about additional fees, such as lab fees, clinical fees and exam fees?

 The student is responsible for paying for books, medical equipment, a computer, and housing.
 The tuition includes most program costs.
-However, there are additional program costs for some formative and summative standardized exams that have been developed by the PA Education Association.
+However, there are additional program costs for some formative and summative standardized exams that the PA Education Association has developed.
 These include a simulated PANCE Board exam (PACKRAT), exams for evaluating clinical rotation learning, and a comprehensive exam at the end of the entire curriculum.
 The total cost to the student for these exams is about $500.

 Do you give preference to Virginia residents?

 We encourage applicants from everywhere, including international students who meet the requirements.
 No preference is given to any geographical group, and we have students from all over the country.
-About half our students usually are from Virginia.
+About half of our students are usually from Virginia.

 When does the Program start?